sarhp/R_ForestFiresAnalysis/README.md

 **When do most forest fires occur?:**

 To manage the forest fires, we must understand the pattern forest fires.
-To do so, we will find more about the frequency of fire occurrence by month and day, respectively.
+Let's find more about the frequency of fire occurrence by month and day, respectively.

 ```{r}
 # Fire occurrence by month